DiaPer: End-to-End Neural Diarization with Perceiver-Based Attractors: Experiments

 \subsection{Multiple-speakers telephone conversations}

 Figure~\ref{fig:telephone_more_speakers} presents the comparison for recordings with multiple amounts of speakers where EEND-EDA and DiaPer are trained on the same data.
 Once again, DiaPer presents significant advantages over EEND-EDA both before and after fine-tuning to the development set.
 Table~\ref{tab:ch2_per_speaker} shows the DER for different numbers of speakers per conversation where gains are observed in almost all cases.
 The largest differences are for recordings with more speakers, suggesting the superiority of DiaPer in handling such situations.
+However, it should be noted that there are only 3 files with 6 speakers and improvements in only one file can affect the results considerably, as is the case here.

-Finally, Table~\ref{tab:ch2_der_detail} shows the comparison of DER components.
+Table~\ref{tab:ch2_der_detail} shows the comparison of DER components.
 It can be observed that without fine-tuning DiaPer does not improve the confusion error of EEND-EDA but rather missed and false alarm (FA) speech.
 A closer look at the inherent VAD and OSD performances of the two models allows us to see that DiaPer improves considerably the OSD recall with similar OSD precision.
 Therefore, most of the improvement is related to more accurate overlapped speech detection.
 Nevertheless, it should be pointed out that precision and recall slightly above 50\% are still very low.
 There is clearly large room for improving the performance in this aspect.

 EEND-EDA has been shown to have problems handling several speakers (i.e. not being able to find more than the quantity seen in training and significantly miscalculating the number of speakers when more than 3 are present in a conversation)~\cite{horiguchi2021towards,horiguchi2022encoder}.
 To compare DiaPer's performance in this sense we trained 5 of both such models with the same procedure and evaluated them on a set of 100 SC with 10 recordings for each number of speakers from 1 to 10.
 Confusion matrices between the number of real (reference) speakers and the number found by the system were calculated for each model.
 The averages of such confusion matrices for the 5 DiaPer and 5 EEND-EDA models are presented in Figure~\ref{fig:confmatrixavg}.
 Although both EEND-EDA and DiaPer are trained on the same data with only up to 7 speakers per SC (matrices above), EEND-EDA is able to find more speakers.
 Yet, DiaPer is considerably more accurate for SC with up to 6 speakers.
 When both EEND-EDA and DiaPer are trained with up to 10 speakers per SC (matrices below), we can see that DiaPer is still considerably more accurate.
 However, its performance is limited when the number of speakers is 8 or more.